cspr-rad/kairos-spec/src/spec.typ

 == Property testing

-- We don't need Merkle tree rebalancing.
+- Test our assumption that we don't need Merkle tree rebalancing.
 If this fails, research and implement Merkle tree rebalancing, generate ZKPs for it and include this as an endpoint to the Validium smart contract.

 == Whatever else Syd can come up with

 = Notes

-- Once we go beyond the PoC, we want to consider allowing users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.
+- Post-PoC, we want to allow users to post ZKPs of L2 transactions as well, rather than only raw L2 transactions.
 - Merkle roots aren't unique.
 Therefore, we could imagine the Validium state getting back into a state it has been in before, thereby allowing old L2 transactions to be reused.
 How do we avoid this issue?
 One solution would be to add an extra leaf to the Merkle tree, and update this leaf with each ZKR, e.g. $"L'" = "hash"(L)$